lnahrf/vssm/README.md

 **Important:** set the initial state in your `main.js` file (this is important, it will prevent your Vssm instance from being garbage collected).

-**Important:** Change all `"vssm"` imports to `"vssm/lib"`, for some reason Vue's default configuration won't type Vssm's classes and methods when importing from `"vssm"` (I'm not sure why this is happening, I might fix it in the future).
+**Important:** Change all `"vssm"` imports to `"vssm/lib"`, for some reason Vue's default configuration won't declare the types of Vssm's classes and methods when importing from `"vssm"` (I'm not sure why this is happening, I might fix it in the future).

 ```javascript
 import { createApp } from 'vue'